-The bill amends the Mental Health Code of Michigan, specifically sections 1034 and 1044, to clarify the conditions under which orders related to defendants deemed incompetent to stand trial are effective.
-It stipulates that such orders must only remain in effect for a maximum of 15 months after the defendant's admission for treatment or one-third of the maximum sentence for the charges, whichever is lesser.
-Additionally, the court is required to notify relevant parties when charges are dismissed or when an order is voided before its stated time period has elapsed.
+The bill amends the Michigan Mental Health Code, specifically sections 1034 and 1044, to clarify the conditions under which orders related to defendants deemed incompetent to stand trial are effective.
+It establishes that such orders must only remain in effect for a maximum of 15 months from the date the defendant is admitted for treatment or for one-third of the maximum sentence they could receive if convicted, whichever is lesser.
+Additionally, the bill mandates that the court must notify relevant parties when charges are dismissed or when an order is voided before its stated time period has elapsed.

 Statutes affected: House Introduced Bill: 330.2034, 330.2044